Sunidhi-D/document-summarizer/README.md

-# document-summarizer
-A Python Streamlit app for summarizing text documents using both extractive (TF-IDF) and abstractive (DistilBART) techniques.
-Works with Wikipedia articles or any uploaded text file.
-Includes chunking for long texts and optional ROUGE evaluation.

 # Text Summarizer (Extractive + Abstractive)

 A Python Streamlit app for summarizing text documents using both **extractive** (TF-IDF) and **abstractive** (DistilBART) techniques.
 Works with **Wikipedia articles** or **any uploaded text file**.
 Includes chunking for long texts and optional ROUGE evaluation.